scala/scala-swing/README.md

 [<img src="https://img.shields.io/maven-central/v/org.scala-lang.modules/scala-swing_2.12.svg?label=latest%20release%20for%202.12"/>](http://search.maven.org/#search%7Cga%7C1%7Cg%3Aorg.scala-lang.modules%20a%3Ascala-swing_2.12)
 [![Stories in Ready](https://badge.waffle.io/scala/scala-swing.svg?label=ready&title=Ready)](http://waffle.io/scala/scala-swing)

 This is now community maintained by @benhutchison & @Sciss.
-If you're interested in helping then contact them or @adriaanm.
+If you are interested in helping then contact them or @adriaanm.

 This is a UI library that will wrap most of Java Swing for Scala in a straightforward manner.
 The widget class hierarchy loosely resembles that of Java Swing.
 The main differences are:

 - In Java Swing all components are containers per default.
-This doesn't make much sense for a number of components, like TextField, CheckBox, RadioButton, and so on.
+This does not make much sense for a number of components, like TextField, CheckBox, RadioButton, and so on.
 Our guess is that this architecture was chosen because Java lacks multiple inheritance.
   In scala-swing, components that can have child components extend the Container trait.